state-of-the-art/BlendNet/README.md

 those messages during transmission.
 That means any communication or transfer between Addon & Manager or Manager and Agent is completely encrypted.

-TLS using asymmetric encryption that involves 2 keys - private and public.
-In case of TLS public key file is also contains some readable information and called certificate.
+TLS uses asymmetric encryption that involves 2 keys - private and public.
+In case of TLS public key file also contains some readable information and called certificate.

-When Manager is created the first time - it generates a custom Certificate Authority certificate and signing all the generated certificates with this CA certificate.
+When Manager is created the first time - it generates a custom Certificate Authority certificate and signs all the generated certificates with this CA certificate.
-Manager uploads this certificate back to the bucket and Addon can use it to confirm that this manager is the one Addon need.
+Manager uploads this certificate back to the bucket and Addon can use it to confirm that this manager is the one Addon needs.

-When Manager creates Agents - it generates certificates for each one and use CA to confirm the identity of the agents.
+When the Manager creates Agents - it generates certificates for each one and uses CA to confirm the identity of the agents.

 ## Pipeline

-Blender `Addon` getting the required credentials to run instances on providers (`GCP` and `local` is planned, later the other providers could be added).
+Blender `Addon` gets the required credentials to run instances on providers (`GCP` and `local` is planned, later the other providers could be added).
 User also configures some settings for the providers - what kind of instances he would like to use, timeouts and cost limits.
 Also, it checks for the proper setup of the project - make sure quotas and permissions are setup correctly.

-When user choosing to start task - addon saving a temporary blend file and creating the `Manager` (locally or on the provider instance - depends on user choice).
+When a user chooses to start a task - addon saving a temporary blend file and creating the `Manager` (locally or on the provider instance - depends on user choice).
 It's passing the blend file, resources, local baked caches and a task specification to work on.

-`Manager` allocates the required resources and start the `Agent` workers.
-Splitting the task into a number of tasks and distributing those tasks (together with required data) to the created `Agents`. `Manager` watch on the progress and stores the current results to provide reports for `Addon` - so it is easy to restore progress if something goes wrong.
+`Manager` allocates the required resources and starts the `Agent` workers.
+Splitting the task into a number of tasks and distributing those tasks (together with required data) to the created `Agents`. `Manager` watches the progress and stores the current results to provide reports for `Addon` - so it is easy to restore progress if something goes wrong.

-`Addon` is watching on the status of `Manager` and provides to user the detailed report and currently rendered image from the chosen task.
+`Addon` is watching the status of the `Manager` and provides the user with a detailed report and currently rendered image from the chosen task.

 ## API

-* `Agent` providing a simple api to get status, upload the data and run the job.
+* `Agent` provides a simple API to get status, upload the data and run the job.
-* `Manager` have almost the same API as agent - to get current agents statuses in one place and schedule jobs.
+* `Manager` have almost the same API as Agent - to get current agents statuses in one place and schedule jobs.

 ## TODOs